 Defence Sunday is an opportunity for the whole church to pray for the ministry that occurs within and to the Australian Defence Force.
-Our Bishop, Ian Lambert has written to the other Australian Bishops reminding them that we “place a high priority in making connections, particularly in encouraging a shared ministry of parishes with chaplains”.
+The Bishop to the Defence has written to the other Australian Bishops reminding them that we “place a high priority in making connections, particularly in encouraging a shared ministry of parishes with chaplains”.

 “Defence Sunday” is observed annually on the Sunday prior to Remembrance Day (11 November).
 We use the day to: